Travel to Chajnantor — APEX and ALMA

 - Have slept at least one night in San Pedro de Atacama or Calama for acclimatization before they can go up to the AOS.

-- People travelling to the AOS must meet the requirements given in the ALMA Safety Manual (on p.
+- Must meet the requirements given in the ALMA Safety Manual p.
 91-93 in the version of 14 Feb.
-2012), which is the authoritative text and must be consulted for full details.
+2012.
 In particular:

-- External Visitors (defined as any person not in a contractual or working relationship with any of the executives or JAO, e.g. journalists) staying at AOS less than 2 hours: need tosign a waiver form before every visit (the paramedic medical check-up is also repeated if AOS is visited on multiple days).
-Media visitors or others visiting as part of a job assignment may wish to consult with their supervisor or Human Resources department before signing.
+- External Visitors (defined as any person not in a contractual or working relationship with any of the executives or JAO, e.g. journalists) staying at AOS less than 2 hours: need to sign a waiver form before every visit.

-- All Contractors (defined as any person in a contractual or working relationship with any of the ALMA executives or JAO, including so-called “free-lancers”):
+- All Contractors (defined as any person in a contractual or working relationship with any of the ALMA executives or JAO, including so-called “freelancers”) need to present either:

-- a statement is required from their Human Resources department which asserts that the person in question is covered by their work accident insurance to work at 5000 metres, or
+- A statement from their Human Resources department which asserts that the person in question is covered by their work accident insurance to work at 5000 metres, or